 ABOUT THE FILM

-Heart of a Lion is a feature documentary currently “in production” shooting in South Africa, Zambia, Namibia, Canada, US and the UK, addressing the crises of species extinction in Africa, with a focus on Lions as representing the fragility of wildlife on this continent.
+Heart of a Lion is a feature documentary currently in post-production.
+Filming in South Africa, Zambia, Namibia, and Mozambique, it addresses the crises of species extinction in Africa, with a focus on the lion, the apex predator, as representing the fragility of wildlife on this continent.

-In October 2016, the World Wild Life Fund’s (WWF) “Living Planet Report” stated “Global populations of wildlife species have plunged 60% since 1970 and Wildlife is disappearing within our lifetimes at an unprecedented rate."
-It projects, if the current course is not dramatically altered, two-thirds of the wildlife population will disappear by 2020.
-It cites the fundamental problem as “Human Beings”.
+The October 2016 World Wild Life Fund’s “Living Planet Report” states, “Global populations of wildlife species have plunged 60% since 1970 and Wildlife is disappearing within our lifetimes at an unprecedented rate."
+It cites the fundamental problem as “human beings” and projects if the current course is not dramatically altered, two-thirds of the wildlife population will disappear by 2020.

 It is incomprehensible to consider the WWF statistics and the impact these losses will have on future generations.
-The situation is so critical, the UK Telegraph recently reported Prince Harry as saying, “saving endangered animals is God's test for humanity and if we cannot save wild animals from extinction then humanity is in danger too”.
+Prince Harry, through his United for Wildlife Foundation states, “saving endangered animals is God's test for humanity, and if we cannot save wild animals from extinction, then humanity is in danger too."

 In 2015, the killing of Cecil the lion by a Minnesota dentist created a tsunami of emotion around the world.
-While the global outcry did reduce international trophy hunting, a much larger industry for “lion bones” replaced the traditional use of ground up bones of the near extinct tiger with those of lions to feed the voracious Chinese market for “medicinal” Tiger Wine.
+While the global outcry did reduce international trophy hunting, CITIES, the regulator of trade in endangered species, made the controversial decision to allow the trade of "lion bones" to the Chinese market, replacing those of the near-extinct tiger for “medicinal” Tiger Wine.

 Heart of a Lion investigates the disconnect between man and nature, the commodification of animals and wilderness, the effect of human encroachment on wildlife habitat, and the indigenous, economic and political forces behind the lion industry and wildlife conservation.